timescale/docs/quick-start/ruby.md

     echo "\dx" | rails dbconsole
     ```

-    You are prompted for the password to connect to the service.
-Type the `<PASSWORD>` for `tsdbadmin` in the Timescale service.
+    Enter the `tsdbadmin` password for the Timescale service in the password prompt.

     The result looks like: